Written by: Bogdan Patru

 In this case, there is only one solution…

-These are programs that help encrypt your online traffic, offer your increased security and privacy, keep your activities anonymous, and, what’s more important, provide you with a new IP address.
+These are programs that encrypt your internet traffic to protect your privacy, keep your activities secret, and provide you with a new IP address.

-You heard me right, any good VPN out there (and by good, I mean the premium ones) will give you the option of choosing from a vast array of IP addresses, from many different countries and locations.
+You heard me right, any good VPN out there will give you the option of choosing from a vast array of IP addresses, from many different countries and locations.

 The servers are spread around the world, which means that the likelihood of you being tracked down and shut off is slim to irrelevant.
 Take NordVPN, for example.
 It has over 4000 servers operating in over 60 countries.
 The possibilities are endless.